labs42io/clean-code-typescript/README.md

 ### Organize imports

+With clean and easy to read import statements you can quickly see the dependencies of current code.
+Make sure you apply following good practices for `import` statements:

-Import statements should be alphabetized and grouped.
+- Import statements should be alphabetized and grouped.
 - Unused imports should be removed.
 - Named imports must be alphabetized (i.e. `import {A, B, C} from 'foo';`)
 - Import sources must be alphabetized within groups, i.e.: `import * as foo from 'a'; import * as bar from 'b';`